Nutrition

 Increased energy needs

-Athletes need more calories to maintain body weight and support performance.
-Insufficient intake can lead to chronic fatigue and a significant risk of injury.
+Athletes need more calories to maintain their body weight and support performance.
+Inadequate intake can lead to chronic fatigue and a significant risk of injury.

 As mentioned earlier, protein is essential for muscle repair and growth .
 Strength and endurance athletes have higher protein needs that should not be overlooked.